 Simple Chat application using node.js and socket.io

-First we'll be creating a websocket server that will accept connections on IP "1.2.3.4" port 1223.
-We are also going to create a hash to store the list of connected users:
+First, we’ll create a websocket server that listens on IP “1.2.3.4” port 1223.
+We’ll also set up a hash to track connected users:

 var io = require('socket.io');